What is Community Led Housing

-In order to provide homes that cost less than the usual open market value it’s usually necessary for community housing groups to obtain land at a reduced cost.
+In order to provide homes that cost less than the usual open market value, it’s usually necessary for community housing groups to obtain land at a reduced cost.
 Examples of how this can be achieved include:

-Acquire public or privately owned land at below development market value where the landowner is sympathetic to local housing needs.
+Acquire public or privately-owned land at below development market value where the landowner is sympathetic to local housing needs.

 Purchase a rural exception site at a little more than agricultural value.

-Take on the affordable housing element of a larger housing scheme through a “section 106 agreement”,
+Take on the affordable housing element of a larger housing scheme through a “section 106 agreement”.

 Work with a local charity or trust that already owns land.

-How is community led housing development financed?
+How is a community led housing development financed?

-Projects are usually financed from a variety of sources, different sources of finance being suitable for different stages and types of project.
+Projects are usually financed from a variety of sources since different sources of finance are suitable for different stages and types of project.
 There are grant programmes to help groups get started and to subsidise the work required to prepare a planning application.
 Most of the cost of building homes is usually covered by taking a loan from a bank or building society and combining it with grant funding.
 The loan is paid off as homes are sold or rent collected.
 There are a number of banks and building societies who regularly finance community led housing projects.
 In order to ensure the homes built are affordable it’s usually also necessary to obtain land for less than its full open market value.
 Some groups also raise money by selling community shares.
 Many community land trusts partner with housing associations and let the housing association raise the finance required.
 Some projects include a small number of homes to be sold at their full open market value in order to subsidise the cost of other homes.